Eastern Protestant Christianity: Ukrainian Lutheran Church

-Reformed/Presbyterian
+Reformed and Presbyterian

 Assyrian Evangelical Church

 The Assyrian Evangelical Church is a Middle Eastern Church which attained ecclesiastical independence from the Presbyterian mission in Iran, in 1870.
-Its membership comprise mostly of Eastern Aramaic speaking ethnic Assyrians who were originally part of the Assyrian Church of the East and its offshoots or the Syriac Orthodox Church.
-They, like other Assyrian Christians are sometimes targets of persecution by hostile governments and neighbors.
+Its membership is composed mostly of Eastern Aramaic speaking ethnic Assyrians who were originally part of the Assyrian Church of the East and its offshoots, or the Syriac Orthodox Church.
+They, like other Assyrian Christians, are sometimes targets of persecution by hostile governments and neighbors.

 Armenian Evangelical Church

 The Armenian Evangelical Church is the product of a reform campaign from within the Armenian Apostolic Church.
-The reformers were influenced by the missionaries of the American Board of Commissioners for Foreign Missions, who arrived in Turkey in the early nineteenth century, and published translated bibles for the Turkish-speaking Armenians.
+The reformers were influenced by the missionaries of the American Board of Commissioners for Foreign Missions, who arrived in Turkey in the early 19th century and published translated bibles for Turkish-speaking Armenians.

 The reformers were led by Krikor Peshdimaljian, one of the leading intellectuals of the time.
 Peshdimaljian was the head of a training school for the Armenian Apostolic clergy.
 The school was under the auspices of the Armenian Patriarchate of Constantinople.
 Out of this school, emerged a society called the Pietisical Union, whose members focused more directly on the Bible and organized Bible study meetings.
-They began to raise questions about the conflicts between biblical truths and the traditional practices of the Armenian Apostolic Church.
+They began to raise questions about what they saw as conflicts between biblical truths and the traditional practices of the Armenian Apostolic Church.
 The Union also advocated Pietism, which they believed their church was devoid of.

 The leadership of the Armenian Apostolic Church under Patriarch Matteos Chouhajian was against any reform, and excommunicated the reformists from the church.
-This separation led to the formation of the Armenian Evangelical Church, on July 1, 1846, at Constantinople.
+This separation led to the formation of the Armenian Evangelical Church, on July 1, 1846, in Constantinople.
 By 1850, the new church received the official recognition of the Ottoman government.
 Later, however, Armenians were forced out of Ottoman Turkey, due to the Armenian genocide.
 The Armenian Evangelical congregations in the Middle East are currently organized as the Union of the Armenian Evangelical Churches in the Near East.

 Evangelical

+Indian Pentecostal Church of God

+The Indian Pentecostal Church of God (IPC) is the largest indigenous Pentecostal denomination in India.
+It was founded in 1924, and the first united convention of these congregations was held in Ranni, Kerala, in April 1925.

+IPC was officially registered as a religious society on 9 December 1935 at Eluru, Andhra Pradesh.
+Its administrative headquarters is located at Hebron, Kumbanad, Kerala.

+Today, IPC has over 12,000 congregations worldwide, with a strong presence across India and in countries such as the United States, Canada, Australia, Europe, and the Middle East.